-Making Swedish pepparkakor— or gingerbread cookies — is a tradition lots of Swedish families will do every Christmas and these spiced cookies are an integral part of Swedish Christmas celebrations like advent and Lucia.
+Making Swedish 'pepparkakor' — or gingerbread cookies — is a tradition many Swedish families will do every Christmas.
+These spiced cookies are an integral part of Swedish Christmas celebrations like advent and Lucia.

 - Boil water, syrup, cloves, cinnamon, ginger, salt and bicarbonate of soda for a minute while stirring.
 Allow to stand for about 5 minutes.
 Beat butter and sugar in a mixer.
 Add the lukewarm spice liquid.
-Then, work in flour and salt and work it all until you get a smooth, shiny dough.
-Wrap in cling film and refrigerate overnight, but preferably even longer (the dough may be refrigerated for up to 2 weeks, the flavours will develop even more)
+Then, work in flour and work it all until you get a smooth, shiny dough.
+Wrap in cling film and refrigerate overnight, but preferably even longer (the dough may be refrigerated for up to 2 weeks, and the flavours will develop even more).

 Recipe by Lisa Lemke